Frequently asked Questions about Kombucha

 If you do happen to turn your kombucha into vinegar, do not throw it out.
 Simply keep some of it to use as as non toxic cleaners or diluted as a face mask.

-Kombucha has a pH levels of around 3.5 or lower (2.5), this low pH range creates a vinegar and creates a highly acidic environment, which inhibits mold and other pathogens but allows the bacteria and yeast strains found in Kombucha to thrive.
+Kombucha has a pH levels of around 3-4.5, this low pH range creates a vinegar and creates an acidic environment, which inhibits mold and other pathogens but allows the bacteria and yeast strains found in Kombucha to thrive.

 The sweeter the kombucha, the higher the pH, and the the lower the pH the tarter the taste.
 Please note: pH levels will never fully determine if your Kombucha brew is ready.